greenelab/xswap-manuscript/README.md

 # Output directory containing the formatted manuscript

-The [`gh-pages`](https://github.com//tree/gh-pages) branch hosts the contents of this directory at <https://greenelab.github.io/xswap-manuscript/>.
+The [`gh-pages`](https://github.com/greenelab/xswap-manuscript/tree/gh-pages) branch hosts the contents of this directory at <https://greenelab.github.io/xswap-manuscript/>.
-The permalink for this webpage version is <https://greenelab.github.io/xswap-manuscript/v//>.
+The permalink for this webpage version is <https://greenelab.github.io/xswap-manuscript/v/f5e1eeca492628c1ab58bd33838479768f9108a6/>.
 To redirect to the permalink for the latest manuscript version at anytime, use the link <https://greenelab.github.io/xswap-manuscript/v/freeze/>.

 ## Files

-This directory contains the following files, which are mostly ignored on the `master` branch:
+This directory contains the following files, which are mostly ignored on the `main` branch:

 + [`index.html`](index.html) is an HTML manuscript.
 + [`manuscript.pdf`](manuscript.pdf) is a PDF manuscript.